Mia-estudiante/Mia-estudiante.github.io/index.md

 Hi, there.<br/>
 I'm a junior AI researcher.<br/>
-I'm studying Computer Vision fields such as 3D Human Pose Estimation and Human Parsing.<br/>
+I'm studying Computer Vision fields such as 3D Generative Models, 3D Reconstruction, 3D Human Pose Estimation and Human Parsing.<br/>
 ⭐ I wanna contribute to the use of AI technologies as tools in many different industries! ⭐<br/><br/>
 If you have any questions, please feel free to contact me.<br/>
 Have a happy day!